dbzl-project11/dbzl-project11.github.io/rules/AI.md

+## AI Potaras

-A.I.
-Potaras are the brain of your player.
+AI potaras are the brain of your player.
 It tells the player how to fight and what moves to use more often.
-Keep in mind that A.I. portara work differently for different characters and the only real way to see how it will affect your character is to test it.
-Here is a list of each portara:
+Keep in mind that AI potaras work differently for each character and the only real way to see how it will affect your character is to test it.

+Here is a list of each AI potara as defined by the game:

+- Attack Oriented AIs.

-**Trunks:** Emphasizes Attack.
-Emphasizes Rush Attack and other high-speed attacks.
+    - Trunks:  Emphasizes Rush Attack and other high-speed attacks.

-**Tien:** Emphasizes Attack.
-Emphasizes close-range Rush and Ultimate Blast.
+    - Tien:  Emphasizes close-range Rush and Ultimate Blast.

-**Majin Buu:** Emphasizes Attack.
-Emphasizes barrage attacks and combos.
+    - Majin Buu:  Emphasizes barrage attacks and combos.

-**Broly:** Emphasizes Attack.
-Emphasizes doggedly pursuing and attacking the opponent.
+    - Broly:  Emphasizes doggedly pursuing and attacking the opponent.

-**Recoome:** Emphasizes Attack.
-Emphasizes getting in close to use Throw attacks.
+    - Recoome:  Emphasizes getting in close to use Throw attacks.

+- Defense Oriented AIs

-**Piccolo:** Emphasizes Defense.
-Concentrates on putting up a consistent defense and exploiting opponent's openings.
+    - Piccolo:  Concentrates on putting up a consistent defense and exploiting opponent's openings.
 (Silly Flavor Text)

-**Chiaotzu:** Emphasizes Defense.
-Makes irregular movements and uses many Blast 1 attacks.
+    - Chiaotzu:  Makes irregular movements and uses many Blast 1 attacks.

-**Yajirobe:** Emphasizes Defense.
-Fights by evading the opponent, using Ki, and refilling the Blast Gauge.
+    - Yajirobe:  Fights by evading the opponent, using Ki, and refilling the Blast Gauge.
 (WUT)

-**Ginyu:** Emphasizes Defense.
-Emphasizes using Blast 1 and other techniques to boost strength.
+    - Ginyu:  Emphasizes using Blast 1 and other techniques to boost strength.

+- Balanced AIs
-**Goku:** Attack and Defense evenly balanced.
-Emphasizes close combat.
+    - Goku: Emphasizes close combat.

-**Vegeta:** Attack and Defense evenly balanced.
-Emphasizes using energy blasts from a distance.
+    - Vegeta: Emphasizes using energy blasts from a distance.

-**Gohan:** Attack and Defense evenly balanced.
-Becomes offensive while in MAX POWER Mode.
+    - Gohan: Becomes offensive while in MAX POWER Mode.
 (I like the caps)

-**Krillin:** Attack and Defense evenly balanced.
-Emphasizes energy blasts, Blast 2, and other attacks that use Ki.
+    - Krillin: Emphasizes energy blasts, Blast 2, and other attacks that use Ki.

-**Frieza:** Attack and Defense evenly balanced.
-Fights based on emphasizing Blasts.
+    - Frieza: Fights based on emphasizing Blasts.

-**Cell:** Attack and Defense evenly balanced.
-Emphasizes attacking from dashing and then moving away; a "hit and run" strategy.
+    - Cell: Emphasizes attacking from dashing and then moving away; a "hit and run" strategy.